 The aim of our MSCA-funded project is to combine high-angular resolution imaging in polarised light + total intensity light in order to relate the structure and properties of the outer disk with the inner disk geometry.
 For this purpose, we survey a small sample of Herbig Ae/Be stars with SPHERE polarimetry, Keck aperture masking interferometry, and VLT/PIONIER interferometry.
 Our radiative transfer modelling allows us to constrain global disk parameters and to search for shadowing effects from the inner disks.
 The aperture masking observations are optimised to search for low-mass stellar or planetary-mass companions.

-This project is funded by the Marie Sklodowska-Curie Career Integration Grant Nr.
+This project was funded by the Marie Sklodowska-Curie Career Integration Grant Nr.
 618910 from the European Union's Seventh Framework Programme (FP7).